MarufHasan24/mathlib-cpp/hexadecimal.md

 - `string`
 - `stdexcept`

-All functions are exported in the `mlh` namespace.
+All functions are exported in the `mlb` namespace.

 ## Functions